How to Make Paleo-Friendly and Gluten-Free Banana Bread

 I also suggested that a little coconut sugar could be used.
-I'd suggest you make your first loaf without it and see if it sweet enough for you from the bananas and the honey alone.
+I'd suggest you make your first loaf without it and see if it is sweet enough for you from the bananas and the honey alone.

 I have also suggested chia seeds.
-I add a small amount to my bread for the extra health benefits but if I don't have any then it wouldn't stop me from making the bread.
-Chia seeds are also quite absorbent so don't use too many or your bread may end up dry.
+I add a small amount to my bread for the extra health benefits, but if I don't have any, then it wouldn't stop me from making the bread.
+Chia seeds are also quite absorbent, so don't use too many or your bread may end up dry.

-I tend to make this recipe about once a week and having made it so many times I no longer bother to weigh out the ingredients as I can tell just by looking at them how much to use.
-The results can vary sometimes if I've been sloppy and I'm way off but if you follow this recipe I can guarantee that you will get an excellent loaf of walnut and banana bread every single time.
+I tend to make this recipe about once a week and, having made it so many times, I no longer bother to weigh out the ingredients as I can tell just by looking at them how much to use.
+The results can vary sometimes if I've been sloppy and I'm way off, but if you follow this recipe, I can guarantee that you will get an excellent loaf of walnut and banana bread every single time.

-You will feel no heaviness due to the lack of sticky gluten, no guilt due to the lack of added sugar and low natural sugar content and, best of all you've found a use for those brown bananas before the pesky fruit flies appear!
+You will feel no heaviness due to the lack of sticky gluten, no guilt due to the lack of added sugar and low natural sugar content, and best of all, you've found a use for those brown bananas before the pesky fruit flies appear!

 I hope you found this recipe to your liking.
 Please feel free to leave a comment below.